 Accurately estimate seepage amounts in mining environments to reach expected dewatering volumes and time.
 Model leakage problems from tailings or earth dams, underground pipe networks or underground waste storage tanks.
 Benefit from automatic seepage assignment, the possibility to include intermittent seepage stages and cutting edge visualisation tools to identify the location and direction of seepage.
 Identify unknown seepage locations, analyse seepage conditions or form containment approaches to mitigate seepage.

-Immediately assess contamination spreading for a single or multiple chemical species.
-Define well-head protection zones, optimise groundwater flow and perform capture zone delineation for pump and treat systems.
+Assess groundwater contamination for one or multiple chemical species.
+Define well-head protection zones, simulate groundwater flow paths and perform capture zone delineation for pump and treat systems.
 Conduct reactive transport modelling including kinetic reactions and equilibrium sorption.
 Perform risk analyses including best and worst case scenarios.
 Learn more

 Only FEFLOW provides a unique set of tools for calculating groundwater age, lifetime expectancy and exit probability.This enables you to easily and precisely answer vital questions in aquifer and well-field analysis.